rizqidjamaluddin/4825D3B08CE800A6556A21E36C43AF85/readme.md

 - IDEs may get an error regarding `RawLocation` in `$router.push` arguments.
 Known issue that is fixed in vue-router, but not yet tagged for release.
 [Vue-router issue here.](https://github.com/vuejs/vue-router/issues/1932)

+## Security

+- We assume the source data is HTML entity escaped.
+Normally we can't make this assumption, but data coming in so far would suggest it.
+We do attempt a v-html on this data.